FAQs for Shareholders

 Accounts opened with an Automatic Investment Plan: $1,500, with required minimum additional investments of $50.

-Minimum initial investment for Institutional share classes is $1,000,000 for the Domini Social Equity Fund and the Domini International Social Equity Fund and $500,000 for the Domini Social Bond Fund.
+Minimum initial investment for Institutional share classes is $1,000,000 for the Domini Impact Equity Fund and the Domini Impact International Equity Fund and $500,000 for the Domini Impact Bond Fund.
 (Institutional share classes are only available for certain qualified individuals and institutions.)

 Please note that each investment minimum is per fund.